rberenguel/weave/README.md

 # Weave

 > [!CAUTION]
-> I'm leaving it in a partially broken state because I want to test some funcionality
+> Some functionality around saving is currently in a broken state.

 This is **Weave**, a text "editor" inspired by [Plan9's Acme](https://en.wikipedia.org/wiki/Acme_(text_editor)).